Who is Kramer & Frank, P.C.?

 The best way to handle this is to work with a professional credit repair service.
 They have deleted millions of negative items from companies like Kramer & Frank for millions of clients nationwide.

 Will Kramer & Frank sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
+They will help you dispute the collection account and possibly remove it from your credit report.
 It’s also quite possible that you may never hear from or have to deal with this law firm again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.